 Sewer odors outside and inside

 If you step outside and your yard smells like a garbage heap, that’s a pretty good sign that something is wrong.
-A cracked sewer line will emit sewer gases, which smell about as great as you might assume.
+A cracked line will emit sewer gases, which smell about as great as you might assume.

 Sewer smells inside the home could indicate the same problem, or they could indicate that the sewer trap plugs aren’t doing their job.
 Either way, we recommend giving us a call.
 We’ll diagnose whether you need your traps fixed, or if the issue is more serious.